Connect with us

 Lucas beamed.
 This was exactly what he imagined three years ago when he came up with the idea for the Black Men in Health Care Empowerment Summit.

-The one-day summer program saw its third cohort on Saturday, as over 100 middle and high school from all over the state visited UMMC for tours and clinical simulations.
+The one-day summer program saw its third cohort on Saturday, as over 100 middle and high school students from all over the state visited UMMC for tours and clinical simulations.
 Aimed at encouraging young Black men to pursue health care careers, Lucas pitched his idea during his first year at UMMC.

 “That’s how I was raised,” he said.
 “When you walk through the door, you should help someone to walk in.”